 Where are you at your most creative?

-What do you do to clear your head and think up new ideas?
+What do you do to clear your mind and think of new things?

-Which famous person would you like to have dinner with, and why?
+Which (famous) person would you like to dine with and why?

 With a famous Michelin star chef.
 At least the food would be good.

 Three books that you would take with you to a deserted island?